 While this offers both the psychological and physical benefits from CBD and THC, it’s not good for the lungs and some may find that the high is distracting them or reducing their performance.
 If you like the idea of smoking weed before working out, then we’d recommend looking into a dry herb vaporizer to improve this experience.

-· Vaporizing – A not so common but arguably the most effective method, vaporizing CBD and THC for working out gives very rapid results without many downsides.
+A not-so-common but arguably the most effective method, vaporizing CBD and THC for working out gives very rapid results without many downsides.
 It’s much healthier than smoking, gives very quick medical effects, and can be used before, after, or even during a workout.
 The effects from vaporizing weed before a workout are quite similar but even more favorable than smoking and sets in within 10 minutes.

 Vaporizing is not quite so popular as investing in a vaporizer can cost anywhere between $30-$300 or more, depending on the medium you choose to consume (ie; wax or fresh dry herb).
 In the long run it ends up being quite cheap, but the initial cost and learning curve is enough to scare away most consumers.

-· Edibles– Edible cannabis are effective, cheap, and very simple.
-While it’ll take roughly 30-60 minutes to get effect, the effects last for a solid 8+ hours, which is great for long term recovery.
+Edible cannabis is effective, cheap, and very simple.
+While it’ll take roughly 30-60 minutes to get the effect, the effects last for a solid 8+ hours, which is great for long-term recovery.
 Edibles are easy to use and you can get CBD or THC in all forms like a tincture, gummies, lollipops, and anything you can really think of.

 However, THC edibles may be far too strong in terms of psychological effects for most, unless it’s a very small dose.
 Therefore, we recommend for most to go after CBD edibles if they do decide to use edibles.
 While this is a safe and effective method to dosing CBD, it has a rather slow onset.